Tzyy0528/WTaTi/README.md

 # W-Ta-Ti Unary Active-Learning Workspace

-This clean workspace is for three separate NNAP potentials:
+This is an active workspace for three independent unary NNAP potentials:

 ```text
 W only   -> W-potential/